dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ![](resources/images/capture-app-general-settings.png)

+Matomo configuration
-**Matomo configuration:** If you already have a Matomo instance, add the Matomo URL and the project ID.
+:	If you already have a Matomo instance, add the Matomo URL and the project ID.

+Mobile configuration
-**Mobile configuration:** This section allows admin users to edit the SMS gateway ad result sender phone number.
+:	This section allows admin users to edit the SMS gateway ad result sender phone number.

+Reserved values
-**Reserved values:** This will specify the number of values per TEI attribute reserved to download in the devices.
+:	This will specify the number of values per TEI attribute reserved to download in the devices.

-**Encrypt device database:**
+Encrypt device database
+:	This will force all the devices to store the database encrypted increasing the security level against data theft attacks.

 > **Warning**
 >
-> This is a critical action and will affect the local database of all android devices synchronizing with the server (it won't affect the server DHIS2 database).
+> This is a critical action and will affect the local database of all Android devices synchronizing with the server (it won't affect the server DHIS2 database).
 >
-> By default, the android app database is not encrypted, but an admin can check the *Encrypt device database* to encrypt the metadata and data stored in every device.
-Encrypting the database will have an impact on the database volume and performance of the android app.
+> By default, the Android app database is not encrypted, but an admin can check the *Encrypt device database* to encrypt the metadata and data stored in every device.
+Encrypting the database will have an impact on the database volume and performance of the Android app.
 Note that at the moment of selecting or unselecting this option, no data is lost (even if it hasn't been previously synchronized with the server)

-**Disable all settings:** By clicking this button, the user will remove all android configuration settings.
-No configuration will be applied to the Android Capture app (if this is the case, the sync parameters applied are the ones defined in the Android Capture app).
+**Disable all settings:** By clicking this button, the user will remove all Android configuration settings.
+No configuration will be applied to the Android App (if this is the case, the sync parameters applied are the ones defined in the Android Capture app).

 ## Synchronization { #capture_app_android_settings_webapp_synchronization }